Article | Last updated: 2018-05-15 | Ministry of Finance

 Even though the fiscal policy framework is especially well-suited to the particular challenges Norway faces in managing its large petroleum wealth, the fiscal rule resembles that in use in other European countries.
 The rule stipulates that the government expenditure shall, over time, equal government revenues from the mainland economy and the expected future real return from the Fund.
 Several countries, including countries in the EU, have fiscal rules that imposes limits on the budget balance.

-The National budget 2018 implies a structural, non-oil deficit of NOK 231.1 billion, equivalent to 2.9 per cent of the value of the Government Pension Fund Global.
+The Revised national budget 2018 implies a structural, non-oil deficit of NOK 225.5 billion, equivalent to 2.7 per cent of the value of the Government Pension Fund Global.

 - The National Budget 2018.
 Press release